 WOUDC provides OGC CSW (version 2.0.2) at the following endpoint:

 The OGC Web Map Service provides a common interface to visualize geospatial data layers.
 Typical use of WMS includes simple visualization in web or desktop GIS applications via web friendly image formats such as PNG or JPEG.

 WOUDC provides OGC WMS (versions 1.1.1 - 1.3.0) at the following endpoint:

 3. Web Feature Service (WFS)

 The OGC Web Feature Service provides a common interface to access geospatial data.
 Typical use of WFS includes custom query / raw access to geospatial features.
-The WOUDC WFS provides archive data in numerous formats, including Extended CSV, KML, CSV, GML, ESRI Shapefile, MapInfo, and GeoJSON.
+The WOUDC WFS provides archive data in numerous formats, including Extended CSV, KML, CSV, GML, ESRI Shapefile, MapInfo, GeoJSON, and NetCDF.

 The WFS has a server side limit of a maximum of 200000 features to ensure quality of service and availability.